Information about teaching in Japan is littered with misconceptions that range from the absurd to the partially true. Of these..

-"Teaching is a piece of cake."
+"Teaching in Japan is a piece of cake."

 "I'm an American with only a high school diploma.
 But I have a teaching certificate - so I won't have a problem getting sponsored."

 Basically the problem you face is securing a visa that allows you to work.
 The type of visa that is typically issued to English teachers whether they are ALTs or are working for an eikaiwa is a Specialist in Humanities / International Services type working visa.
 The government mandates a bachelors degree in any field to issue this visa or a minimum of 3 years work experience in a relevant field.
 Whether you have a TEFL certificate isn't relevant to these two requirements.
 More Visa info. here.
 Also information about working holiday visa (WHV) in Australia and a bit more info on visas for New Zealanders.

 Beef and other meats can be bought everywhere, although prices are a bit higher than in most western countries.
 So if you're teaching in Japan and are on the go, finding some fast food definitely won't be a problem.

 "Anyone can get a job teaching in Japan."

 Without a degree the large chain schools won’t touch your application.
 Why would they when, they have thousands of qualified candidates to choose from?
 Also note that large schools are looking for native English level fluency.
 This doesn't mean that ESL teachers can't find work if English is not their mother tongue.
 It means these folks spend more time applying for positions before they get hired.
 More info. on finding work as a non-native speaker here.

 "If I get fired I will lose my visa too."

 In a word, no you won't.
 Once the visa is issued, it is good for the term of its issue, regardless of your employment circumstance.
 So once you get a visa, it's yours.
 Truth be told, quite a few instructors "jump ship" in search of more favorable working conditions once they get their visas.
 By the way folks this is no secret the hiring managers are well aware of this hip to the skip.